 Wisconsin Liquor License

-Question: I have a church organization who annually files for a temporary beer/wine license for their church picnic.
-They have requested for information so to be able to sell mix drinks (alcoholic beverages) during these events.
+Question: I have a church organization that annually files for a temporary beer/wine license for their church picnic.
+They have requested information so as to be able to sell mixed drinks (alcoholic beverages) during these events.

 Answer: Correct – there is no “temporary” distilled spirits license.
-Likewise, if licensed for sale of beer or wine, patrons may not carry in their own distilled spirits (or any other alcohol beverages) onto the event premises.
+Likewise, if licensed for the sale of beer or wine, patrons may not carry their own distilled spirits (or any other alcoholic beverages) onto the event premises.

 There are several other locally issued licenses or state issued permits that allow retail sale of alcohol beverages under certain circumstances.
 The licenses listed above are the most common, however.
 (Sec.
 125.51(10), Wis.
 Stats.)